 Mid's Harrison Campus sits on 560-acres of beautiful, wooded land.
-As a service to the community, the College and many volunteers have developed hiking and mountain biking trails throughout the property for the public to enjoy.
+As a service to the community, the College and many volunteers have developed hiking trails, mountain biking trails, and a disc golf course throughout the property for the public to enjoy.
 The trail system is open all year long for walking, running, biking, snow shoeing, and cross country skiing.